home

 Saving a Fireworks file and exporting it are two different things.

-The most important thing is how it will look—you can preview the file by checking "preview" at the top of the document window.
-At the bottom left of the document window is an estimate of how long it will take a browser to load the image with a 56.6 bps internet connection.
+previewThe most important thing is how it will look—you can preview the file by checking the Preview option at the top of the document window.
+At the bottom left of the document window is an estimate of how long it will take a browser to load the image with a 56.6 bps internet connection (which is very very slow).

 When you click “exit,” the export preview dialog box opens.

-There are lots of choices to make here, but if you got here using the export wizard, the optimum format options are already selected for you.
+There are lots of choices to make here, but if you got here using the Export Wizard, the optimum format options are already selected for you.

-NOTE: If you've created something you want to bring into Photoshop, you can choose that from the format options, as well as the swf format for exporting something to use in Flash (although you will loose some features, like stuff created with the effects palettes).
+NOTE: If you've created something you want to bring into Photoshop, you can choose that from the format options, as well as the SWF format for exporting something to use in Flash (although you will loose some features, like stuff created with the effects palettes).

 Files that are just about images and text can be exported as "image only" files.
 The suffix at the end of the file name reveals it's format (i.e. gif or jpg).

-Files that contain more than one frame, slices and/or hotspots should be exported as "HTML and Images.”
+Files that contain more than one frame, slices and/or hotspots should be exported as HTML and Images.
 This creates the HTML code that's used in Dreamweaver.

-Make sure the slices are saved to a separate folder from the HTM file: Fireworks creates multiple slices for nav bars, rollovers, and buttons.
+images folderMake sure the slices are saved to a separate folder from the HTM file: Fireworks creates multiple slices (small pieces of the overall file) for nav bars, rollovers, and buttons.
 You don't want to confuse those slices with the actual code that you will import to Dreamweaver.
 Therefore, it's 'way smarter to put the slices in a separate folder so all these small files don't clutter up your main image folder.
-It’s also smart to create a separate folder for each set of slices you create.
+It’s also smart to create a separate folder for different HTM files you create.

-slicesWhen exporting a file with slices, hotspots, and/or frames, put them in a subfolder; as you can see here, there are 218 separate files that make up the banner at the top of this page.
+When exporting a file with slices, hotspots, and/or frames, put them in a subfolder; as you can see here, there are 218 separate files that make up this banner image.

-To bring an plain image into Dreamweaver you’ll use the “insert image” icon—it looks like a tree.
+insert imageTo bring an plain image into Dreamweaver use the Insert Image icon—it looks like a tree—in the Insert panel, or from the Insert Menu in Dreamweaver.

-If you’re bringing in a nav bar or disjoint rollover file you need to use the "navigation bar" or “insert Fireworks HTML” icon.
+insert fireworks htmlIf you’re bringing in a nav bar or disjoint rollover file you need to use the Insert Fireworks HTML icon.
+Click on the triangle to the right of the icon to access these choices, and others.

 Navigate your way to the HTM file you exported and select it.
 This reassembles your slices into a real image using a table, along with importing the code that makes the rollovers work.